ihmeuw/vivarium/docs/source/tutorials/interactive_simulation.rst

 **Other Relevant Tutorials:**

-- To learn more about disease modeling and Vivarium simulations, see <section>
+- To learn more about disease modeling and Vivarium simulations, see the :doc:`Disease Model tutorial <disease_model>`.
-- To go in depth and explore an Interactive simulation context, see <section>
+- To go in depth and explore an Interactive simulation context, see <TBD>.

 Setting up a Simulation
 =======================